 Past Recipients of NASPA Youth Grants

-- Eastern Long Island (NY) School SCRABBLE - Kathy Hummel has coached SCRABBLE for 21 years in the Hampton Bays Schools and for 5 years at the Bridgehampton Child Care & Recreational Center.
-The grant will underwrite a Zoom account and other expenses for the programs this year.
+- Eastern Long Island (NY) School Scrabble - Kathy Hummel has coached Scrabble for 21 years in the Hampton Bays Schools and for 5 years at the Bridgehampton Child Care & Recreational Center.
+The grant funded a Zoom account and other expenses for the programs this year.
 Click here for a report on how the grant funds were used.

 Contact us at email@example.com.